jazzhistorydatabase/jhdb-cms/README.md

+# Jazz History Database Content Management System

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can clone the project by running
 ### `git clone https://github.com/jazzhistorydatabase/jhdb-cms.git`

+*NOTE: Running this app requires unchecked credentials files for the server and client.
+(Development access to Google Cloud is required in order to download using the links below)*
+- [Server credentials](https://storage.cloud.google.com/jhdb-cms_cloudbuild/server-creds-dev.json): rename to `server-creds.json` and place in project root
+- [Client credentials](https://storage.cloud.google.com/jhdb-cms_cloudbuild/client-creds-dev.json): rename to `client-creds.json` and place in `src/`
+#

 ## Available Scripts